-Based on this summarized narrative and susceptibility review for each spring, the overall susceptibility ranking for the Main Spring and Spring 1 of the Springfield Water system have a higher susceptibility to the identified potential sources of contamination.
-Natural protection of this water source is reduced due to the local geology, which makes it very vulnerable to potential contamination if some type of leak were to occur.
+Based on this summarized narrative and susceptibility review for each spring and well, the overall susceptibility ranking for Spring 1 and Well 1 of the Wardensville Water have a moderate susceptibility to the identified potential sources of contamination.
+Natural protection of this water source is reduced due to the karst geology, which makes it very vulnerable to potential contamination if some type of leak were to occur.
 For this susceptibility analysis, the State combined the inventory results with other relevant information to decide how likely a water supply may become contaminated by the identified potential sources of contamination.
 This step makes the assessments useful for communities, since it provides information that local decision-makers use to prioritize approaches for protecting the drinking water supply.
 It does not mean that these wells are currently contaminated or that these wells are going to be contaminated in the near future, but the potential does exist.

 An aquifer protection management program should be developed for the well.
 Preferably, the protection plan should be developed for the entire SWPA with the cooperation of neighboring towns, county, and state agencies.
 It is recommended that protection and management efforts should focus on obtaining additional information on the sources present to evaluate their risk.
-The Springfield Water system may want to consider the following:
+The Wardensville Water system may want to consider the following: